pderichs/kalkulator/README.md

 ## TODO List

-- BUG: Add tests for test kal files (e.g. cell references which get their location from table cells)
 - EVAL: Is recalculation dependent on repaint events? -> if so, change it.
 Should only be a concern of the model.
 - REFA: eval tests refactoring (boost, CMake: enable_testing etc)
 - BUG: ScrollToCell -> Cell should be in center of view